 One award of $5,000 for a student pursuing a degree in finance, economics, or public policy, with a focus on mortgage finance and housing markets.

 Veterans whose prior service included construction projects or policy analysis, and who are currently seeking a career in the housing industry should consider applying.

-Also being offered is a new a new fellowship position.
-RI Housing are seeking applicants from diverse backgrounds who are interested in developing professional experience in the housing policy field.
+RI Housing also seeks applicants from diverse backgrounds who are interested in developing professional experience in the housing policy field.
 The chosen research fellow will be required to:

 - Choose a housing issue in Rhode Island to explore in-depth through research, program evaluation, or policy analysis

 - Independently complete the project and share findings/outcomes with RIHousing leadership and stakeholders.

 - Attend regular professional development sessions delivered by RIHousing staff and community partners, focused on building relevant skills and learning about different aspects of the housing field.